 Niklas Rindtorff

 I completed my MD thesis with summa cum laude under the supervision of Michael Boutros at the German Cancer Research Center in Heidelberg.
-With the support of the Fulbright Program, I earned a Masters degree in biomedical informatics under the supervision of Jesse Boehm at the Broad Institute of MIT and Harvard.
+With the support of the Fulbright Program, I earned a Masters degree in Biomedical Informatics at Harvard Medical School.

 Promise framework architecture diagram